Course Catalog

 5 units

-Provides introduction to multiple regression (MR) and multivariate analysis of variance (MANOVA) as data analytic methods.
-Both methodological and statistical aspects of multivariate data analysis discussed.
-Practical problems in estimating and testing regression and ANOVA models addressed.
-Gain experience in carrying out and interpreting analyses using SPSS.
-Prerequisite(s): course 204.
-Enrollment limited to graduate students.
+Introduces multiple regression, analysis of covariance, and random coefficient models.
+Both methodological and statistical aspects of data analysis are discussed.
+Practical problems of estimating and testing in general linear models are addressed.
+Students gain experience in carrying out and interpreting analysis using SPSS and R. Prerequisite(s): PSYC 204.
+Enrollment is restricted to graduate students.
 Enrollment limited to 20.

 PSYC 214B